PuffZenDen/puffbums-website/README.md

 ## Current Shopify links

-These are preview links and should be replaced with final live Shopify product URLs before public launch if Shopify changes them.
+These are the live Shopify product URLs currently used by the website

 - Oceanbum Founder Bundle: `https://puffzenden.com/products/oceanbum-founder-bundle`
 - Oceanbum Replacement: `https://puffzenden.com/products/oceanbum-replacement`